 The older I get, the more I feel out of touch sometimes with the children of this generation, even at third grade.
-Yes, some things cycle around such as the bell bottoms several years back or the language students use but one thing doesn’t seem to ever change – the guidelines to communication.
+Yes, some things cycle around such as the bell bottoms several years back or the language students use, but one thing doesn’t seem to ever change – the guidelines to communication.
 By no means am I an expert on communication.
 In fact, sometimes I struggle with typing up my blog because I want to make sure I’m communicating well.
+But communicating with students is something I will not compromise on due to its importance in the classroom.

 1.)
 Communication takes communication.
 What I mean by this is that a person is not going to open up to you if they don’t feel comfortable or feel you’re trustworthy.
 To build that trust, we need to be willing to share about ourselves, our feelings, and thoughts.
 If you are able to relate in some way to a student, that will definitely help them be willing to open up.
 When you do have to share with them something you don’t approve of, use the “I feel…” or “I see…” method.
 One thing I have learned (mostly from being a married woman) is that by saying “You…” immediately places someone in the defensive.